kgpolte/DaisyExamples/MyProjects/DrumDrum/README.md

 ## Description

-A kick and snare drum generator for the Electrosmith Daisy Seed based on analog synthesis techniques, using an oscillator with envelopes modulating pitch and amplitude.
+A kick drum generator for the Electrosmith Daisy Seed based on analog synthesis techniques, using an oscillator with envelopes modulating pitch and amplitude.